LPMB-Lab/Project_Target/README.md

 An accuracy task that requires a user to hold their finger on a start position before a series of targets appear and disappear when the user lifts his/her finger to press them.

 ### Customizable Variables
-- You can find the 'properties.config' file with the following variables that can be changed to whatever suits your study
+- You can find the 'config.properties' file with the following variables that can be changed to whatever suits your study

 | Variable name | Description | Default Value |
 | --- | --- | ------------- |